Science at UM [S03-ep13]: Montpellier’s Food Scene

-The holidays are behind us, and with them the stress—and pleasure—of offering guests a well-stocked table, whether you're a fan of Obelix-style banquets or, on the contrary, a proponent of happy moderation.
+The holidays are behind us, and with them the stress—and the joy—of serving guests a bountiful spread, whether you’re a fan of feasts worthy of Obelix or, on the contrary, a proponent of simple, heartfelt meals.
 At a time when inflation is making headlines, your budget has undoubtedly played a major role in planning your menus.
-If you live in the suburbs, the prospect of facing traffic jams may also have discouraged you from coming to pick up your seafood platter in the city center.
+If you live in the suburbs, the prospect of facing traffic jams may also have discouraged you from coming into downtown to pick up your seafood platter.

-Whatever our reasons, we don't all shop in the same places and therefore don't have the same perception of what some people call our food environment.
-To put it simply: Lidl doesn't attract the same customers as Biocoop, and Casino doesn't attract the same customers as the butcher on Place Jean Jaurès.
-You will certainly not have the same shopping experience depending on which store you visit.
+Whatever our reasons may be, we don’t all shop at the same places, so we don’t all have the same perception of what some people call our food environment.
+To put it simply: Lidl doesn’t attract the same customers as Biocoop, and Casino doesn’t attract the same customers as the butcher on Place Jean Jaurès, and you’ll certainly have a different shopping experience depending on whether you shop at one or the other.

 More info:

-In the second part of the program, we take you to the Gaillarde campus to discover the M3P high-throughput phenotyping platforms.
+In the second half of the show, we’ll take you to the Gaillarde campus to explore the M3P high-throughput phenotyping platforms.
 This week, Boris Parent gives us a tour of the Phenodyn platform.

 Finally, our last-minute guest is Christel Tiberi, a researcher at Géosciences Montpellier.
-She will be presenting a new book entitled Le grand Rift africain (The Great African Rift) and giving a lecture on the Tanzanian rift on January 12 from 5:30 p.m. to 7 p.m. in lecture hall 23.01 on the Triolet campus.
+She will be presenting a new book titled *The Great African Rift* and giving a lecture on the Tanzanian Rift, which will take place on January 12 from 5:30 p.m. to 7:00 p.m. in Lecture Hall 23.01 on the Triolet campus.

 Co-production: Divergence FM / University of Montpellier